 To this day, when the Sakura trees bloom, Japanese people continue the tradition of hanami, gathering in great numbers during the day or evening to hold feasts and drink sake under the flowering trees.
+In fact, this enjoyment has spread to other cultures and many cultures enjoy viewing the cherry blossoms when they are in bloom.
 Many people also take part in processional walks through parks, contemplating and renewing their spirits under the Sakura trees.
 Hanami at night is called yozakura (meaning “night sakura”).
 In many places, paper lanterns are hung under trees for yozakura.

 The Japanese Meteorogical Agency provides daily reports on the “sakura zensen” (cherry blossom front) as warmer weather moves up the island.
 Blossoming begins in Okinawa in January and reaches Tokyo by the end of March or beginning of April.